atapas/webapis-playground/README.md

 1. 🌐 URL API
 1. 🗒️ Selection API
 1. 📃 Page Visibility API
+1. 💬 WebRTC

 # 🤝 Open Source

-This project is opensource and open for contributions.
-If you are looking for any examples and demonstrations that are missing, please [open a issue from here](https://github.com/atapas/webapis-playground/issues).
-You can also contrinute to the source code by adding an example, improving code, and providing suggestions.
+This project is open source and open for contributions.
+If you are looking for any examples and demonstrations that are missing, please [open an issue from here](https://github.com/atapas/webapis-playground/issues).
+You can also contribute to the source code by adding an example, improving the code and providing suggestions.

 # 🤝 Contributing to `playground`